awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.ec2.md

-# Setting Up an Amazon EC2 Instance<a name="setup-filter.ec2"></a>
+# Setting up an Amazon EC2 instance<a name="setup-filter.ec2"></a>

 Follow the steps in this topic to set up an Amazon EC2 instance to use as your AWS IoT Greengrass core\.

 **Tip**
-Or, to use a script that sets up your environment and installs the AWS IoT Greengrass Core software for you, see [Quick Start: Greengrass Device Setup](quick-start.md)\.
+Or, to use a script that sets up your environment and installs the AWS IoT Greengrass Core software for you, see [Quick start: Greengrass device setup](quick-start.md)\.

  Although you can complete this tutorial using an Amazon EC2 instance, AWS IoT Greengrass should ideally be used with physical hardware\.
 We recommend that you [set up a Raspberry Pi](setup-filter.rpi.md) instead of using an Amazon EC2 instance when possible\.
 If you're using a Raspberry Pi, you do not need to follow the steps in this topic\.